South Indian spicy egg curry recipe is quick ever-day dinner or lunch recipe that you cook. It pairs well with rice or rotis(flatbread).

 Serve hot garnished with fresh coriander leaves.

 Hungry for more?
 Try these curries as well –

-Watch this quick video on how to make South Indian Spicy Egg Curry
+How to Make South Indian Spicy Egg Curry Recipe Video

 This south Indian spicy egg curry recipe is quick ever-day dinner or lunch recipe that you cook.
 It pairs well with rice or rotis(flatbread).
 It’s super easy recipe and takes less than 30 minutes to get the curry from your stove to the dinner table.
 Hard boiled eggs cooked in simple yet flavor packed Indian masala is this egg masala curry.
 It’s spicy, decadent, satisfying and comfort meal on your plate.

 - 1 inch cinnamon stick

 - 2 onions, finely chopped

 - 1 + 1 teaspoon turmeric powder

 - 1 + 2 tablespoon red chili powder